-The care a patient receives on Madonna's LTACH unit is very individualized, according to an interdisciplinary care plan.
+The care a patient receives in Madonna Long Term Care Hospital is very individualized, according to an interdisciplinary care plan.
 However, there are some basic things a person might expect during their stay.

 Physician Visits: The morning is a busy time with visits from one of the three Internal Medicine physicians who provide primary care for patients on the unit as well as any number of other physicians who specialize in pulmonary, wound, physiatry, or other clinical areas.